renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/05-exporting-data.md

 - "Exporting data from spreadsheets to formats like CSV or TSV puts it in a format that can be used consistently by most programs."
 ---

-Storing the data you're going to work with for your analyses in Excel default file format (`*.xls` or `*.xlsx` - depending on the Excel version) isn't a good idea.
+Storing the data you're going to work with for your analyses in the default spreadsheet file format (`*.xls` or `*.xlsx`) - isn't a good idea.
 Why?

 - Because it is a proprietary format, and it is possible that in the future, technology won’t exist (or will become sufficiently rare) to make it inconvenient, if not impossible, to open the file.

-- Other spreadsheet software may not be able to open files saved in a proprietary Excel format.
+- Other spreadsheet software may not be able to open files saved in a proprietary format.

-- Different versions of Excel may handle data differently, leading to inconsistencies.
+- Different versions of the same spreadsshet software may handle data differently, leading to inconsistencies.

-- Finally, more journals and grant agencies are requiring you to deposit your data in a data repository, and most of them don't accept Excel format.
-It needs to be in one of the formats discussed below.
+- Finally, more journals and grant agencies are requiring you to deposit your data in a data repository, and most of them require more reusable and interoperable formats.

-- The above points also apply to other formats such as open data formats used by LibreOffice.
+- The above points in proprietary software also apply to open data formats used by LibreOffice.
 These formats are not static and do not get parsed the same way by different software packages.

-As an example of inconsistencies in data storage, do you remember how we talked about how Excel stores dates earlier?
+As an example of inconsistencies in data storage, do you remember how we talked about how spreasheet programs stores dates earlier?
 It turns out that there are multiple defaults for different versions of the software, and you can switch between them all.
 So, say you’re compiling Excel-stored data from multiple sources.
 There’s dates in each file- Excel interprets them as their own internally consistent serial numbers.
-When you combine the data, Excel will take the serial number from the place you’re importing it from, and interpret it using the rule set for the version of Excel you’re using.
+When you combine the data, the software take the serial number from the place you’re importing it from, and interpret it using the rule set for the software you’re using to work on the spreadsheet.
 Essentially, you could be adding errors to your data, and it wouldn’t necessarily be flagged by any data cleaning methods if your ranges overlap.

 Storing data in a universal, open, and static format will help deal with this problem.
 Try tab-delimited (tab separated values